| HEAD COACHEAMON MCKENNA

-Eamon McKenna enters his fifth year as head coach of the UW-Oshkosh men’s cross country team.
+Eamon McKenna enters his sixth year as head coach of the UW-Oshkosh men’s cross country team.
 He also begins his second season as the head coach for women's cross country.

 On the men's side, McKenna has coached two All-Americans, six runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.